All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 2. Check your sleep.
 Are you getting 7-8 hours of quality sleep?
 Sleep deprivation alone can stall weight loss through hormonal disruption.

 3. Assess your stress.
-Has anything changed in your life that's elevating your baseline stress?
+Has anything changed in your life that's improving your baseline stress?
 Even positive changes (new job, new relationship) can increase cortisol.

 4. Talk to your provider.
 Lab work can reveal thyroid changes, shifting hormone levels, or other metabolic factors.
-If you're on medication, discuss dose optimization.
+If you're on medication, discuss dose improvement.

 5. Take body measurements.
 Sometimes the scale lies.
 If you're losing inches but not pounds, you're likely losing fat and gaining muscle.
 That's progress, even if the scale doesn't show it.